“There is a light at the end of the tunnel, but it’s a train coming at me.”

 This is not the case.

-Be wise in how you embrace technology.
+Be wise about how you embrace technology.
 Being technology rich must not mean you are priority poor.
 You have to (or better, you get to) make choices, for yourself, for your team and with those you interact with.

 Technology should enable you, not exhaust you.
 If you or those around you are suffering from a priority poor environment, you can choose to change it.